visualbis/valqsaurus/docs/storage/features/user-security.md

   *Scenario shared with edit-access to the group*

 - Case 1: *Admin* and *Analyzer* can only view, compare, download and copy the shared scenario.
-Also can create new private scenarios.

   <div style={{textAlign: 'center'}}>
    <Zoom>